 Unfortunately, stealing ideas and content is something that impacts all businesses and individuals trying to monetize their online activities (here’s a piece on how to detect plagiarism).

-The sales pitch for social business (see IBM’s definition) has spread from the technology industry to the social media echo chamber.
+Image by Emmett Tullos III The sales pitch for social business (see IBM’s definition) has spread from the technology industry to the social media echo chamber.
 Social media tools will bring a promised evolution of business, but how much of… Read More »CONTEST: Social Business or Social Bullshit?